Hyderabad: Demographics

 When the GHMC was created in 2007, the area occupied by the municipality increased from 175 km2 to 650 km2.
 Consequently, the population increased by 87%, from 3,637,483 As of 2001 census to 6,809,970 As of 2011 census, 24% of which are migrants from elsewhere in India, making Hyderabad the nation's fourth most populous city.
 As of 2011, the population density is 18480 /sqkm and the Hyderabad urban agglomeration had a population of 7,749,334 making it the sixth most populous urban agglomeration in the country.
 As of 2011 census, there are 3,500,802 male and 3,309,168 female citizens—a sex ratio of 945 females per 1000 males, higher than the national average of 926 per 1000.
 Among children aged 0–6 years, 373,794 are boys and 352,022 are girls—a ratio of 942 per 1000.
 Literacy stands at 83% (male 86%; female 80%), higher than the national average of 74.04%.
 The socio-economic strata consist of 20% upper class, 50% middle class and 30% working class.

 Ethnicity

-Referred to as "Hyderabadi", the residents of Hyderabad are predominantly Telugu and Urdu speaking people, with minority Arab, Marathi, Marwari, and Pathan communities.
+Referred to as "Hyderabadi", the residents of Hyderabad are predominantly Telugu and Urdu speaking people, with minority Arab, Marathi, Marwari, Pathan, Kannadiga (including Nawayathi), Odia, Bengali, Tamil, Malayali, Gujarati, Hindavi, Sindhi, Iranian, Punjabi, and Turkic communities.

 Hyderabadi Muslims are a unique community who owe much of their history, language, cuisine, and culture to Hyderabad, and the various dynasties who previously ruled.
 Hadhrami Arabs, African Arabs, Armenians, Abyssinians, Iranians, Pathans and Turkish people were present before 1948; these communities, of which the Hadhrami Arabs are the largest, declined after Hyderabad State became part of the Indian Union, as they lost the patronage of the Asaf Jahi Nizams.